ngx-highlightjs with Angular SSR

 You will also modify angular.json:

-Setup for an SEO environment (Angular Universal)
+Setup for an SEO and SSR environment

 Production checklist